 At first sight, it seems an ancient Mediterranean town.
-Surrounded by a mountainous frame, the bell tower and the church dome with its bright blue tiles dominate the architectural ensemble, organised around several plazas with fountains, orange trees and palm trees.
-Courtyards festooned with arched porticoes and colourful façades, small squares, pergolas, turrets and even a stretch of wall round off the architecture of this fantastic place, overlooking the bay of the Costa Blanca.
 The intention of its architects, Andrés and Juan Carlos Piñeiro, was to reproduce historic buildings of the region, such as the Almudín, an old grain store dating back to the 14th century which is currently located just behind the Basilica of Our Lady of the Forsaken in Valencia; the cloister of the orange trees in the ancient monastery of Saint Dominic (Orihuela), in between the Renaissance and the Baroque; the dome of the famous church of Our Lady of Consolation in Altea; the Gothic palace of the Earls of Cocentaina; the municipal palace of Villena with its magnificent columns and arcades; and Alzira’s town hall, a beautiful manor house evoking the Italian Renaissance.